-Tiger Iron Properties, Facts and Photos
+Tiger Iron: Properties, Facts and Photos

-2. What is Mugglestone?
+What is Tiger Iron?

 Tiger iron is a banded iron formation, or BIF for short.
 Many types of banded iron formations are known around the world, but the stone known as tiger iron can only be found in Western Australia.
-Another type known as jaspilite can be found in the USA and Ukraine.

 Although some tiger iron can look very similar to the mineral tigers eye, they're not the same stone.
 With closer inspection, it's usually quite easy to tell one from the other.